okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 <ApiOperation method="put" url="/api/v1/apps/${applicationId}/policies/${policyId}" />

-Assign the application to the specific policy, it will un-assign the application form the currently assigned policy.
+Assign an application to a specific policy.
+This un-assigns the application from its currently assigned policy.

 ##### Request parameters